ConorLambert/Obsidian-Vault-Main/Interview/CV/Content (CHECK SPELLING).md

 - *{{Something about CI/CD}}*
 	- How I migrated from manual batch script approach to using Azure.
 - Prototyped UIs using a number of different tools for customer feedback.
+- *{{Mention Calculation Engine and enhancements that where made to improve performance through vectorizations and matrix multiplications}}*
+- Refactored the Calculation Execution Engine to utilise the SIMD (Single Instruction, Multiple Data) of the underling server through the use of vectorizations which greatly enhanced the speed and performance.
+	- ???
+Give some numbers

 ### Education
 ###### Dublin Institute of Technology (2015)